BOXLEGENDARY/Dex/README.md

 ## ZDex
-- All public ZDex versions on GitHub differ from the internal staff version.
+- All public ZDex versions on GitHub different from the internal staff version.
 ## Script
 - RemoteSpy Version
 ```lua